-Ariel C. Armony, Ph.D., leads the University of Pittsburgh’s global engagement as the Vice Provost for Global Affairs and directs the University Center for International Studies, home to the University’s top-ranked thematic and area studies centers.
+Ariel C. Armony, Ph.D., leads the University of Pittsburgh’s global engagement as the Vice Chancellor for Global Affairs and directs the University Center for International Studies, home to the University’s top-ranked thematic and area studies centers.
 He also holds faculty appointments in the Graduate School of Public and International Affairs and Department of Political Science in the Dietrich School of Arts and Sciences.

 Armony’s work has been published in leading journals in the United States, Argentina, Colombia, Mexico, and China.
 He has published nearly 20 books and special issues.
 His book, The Dubious Link: Civil Engagement and Democratization (Stanford University Press, 2004), was a university press bestseller.
 Armony’s latest book is The Global Edge: Miami in the Twenty First Century, (University of California Press, 2018), co-authored with Alejandro Portes.

 Armony is a frequent commentator for U.S. and international media, most recently on the topics of the changing role of China in Latin America, the globalization of cities, and innovation in international education.
 His research areas also include democratization, civil society, and human rights topics.